Uncertainty-Driven Action Quality Assessment: Experiment

 \subsubsection{Effects of the strategy of uncertainty-guided training order}

-According to the predicted uncertainty, we order the training samples from low uncertainty to high uncertainty.
-This scheme enforces the model learn the information from confident to uncertain, making the training process more effective rather than random order.
-Comparison of models \#4 and \#5 fully verifies this training strategy.
+Based on the predicted uncertainty, we order the training samples from low uncertainty to high uncertainty.
+This scheme enforces the model to learn the information from confident to uncertain, making the training process more effective compared to a random order.
+A comparison between models \#4 and \#5 serves as a comprehensive validation of this training strategy.